 Pass on the written record.

-iv.
-If the allegation concerns the conduct of the Headteacher, report immediately to the Chair of Governors.
+If the allegation or safeguarding concern is about the conduct of the Headteacher, report immediately to the Chair of Governors.
 Pass on the written record.
 (If there is difficulty reporting to the Chair of Governors, contact the Allegations Manager (LADO), Safeguarding and Performance Unit as soon as possible.)

 Headteacher (or Chair of Govenors)